csc-training/csc-env-eff/_hands-on/disk-areas/disk-areas-exercise-maindisks.md

 ---
 topic: disk-areas
-title: Exercise - Where to put files in CSC environment?
+title: Advanced tutorial - Where to put files in CSC environment?
 ---

 # Where to put files in CSC environment?